 That radon gas was actually a vital aspect of the gaseous makeup of the atomic bomb?
 Although the levels of radon that resulted from the atomic bombs far exceed the amounts of radon found in a home, the principle remains the same -- radon gas is very harmful and can be deadly!

 While the effects of smoking cigarettes are far more recognizable when compared to the effects of radon exposure, there is very little separating the severity of these two causes of lung cancer.
 How can smoking cigarettes be compared to radon exposure?
 Check this out!

 Radon levels are measured in picocuries per liter, or pCi/L. A measurement of 1 pCi/L is equal to 2.5 cigarettes each day.
 If your home has a reading of 4 pCi/L, which is the Environmental Protection Agency's required action level, every person is breathing in the equivalent of 10 cigarettes per day.

 The amount of radiation in 4.0 pCi/L of radon is actually equivalent to the radiation in 100 chest X-rays.
-Sure that seems like a lot, but this gets worse.
-Most hospitals actually only allow patients to have four chest X-rays each year.
+While that seems like a lot, it's important to realize that most hospitals only allow patients to get four chest X-rays each year.
 Let's do the math.
 That converts to the equivalent of .16 pCi/L per X-ray and .64 pCi/L of radiation a year with four X-rays.
-In other words, radon mitigation in Ohio is crucial to the overall health of any homeowner in this states.
+In other words, radon mitigation in Ohio is crucial to the overall health of any homeowner in this state.